 - As the market continues to rise, it is a period of high stock prices when it is a bull market.
 As the markets continue to fall the prices of stocks continue to fall and it is a period of lows.

-- As the market goes up, the investor’s response towards the bulls market becomes positive, and more investors are attracted towards the market.
+- As the market goes up, the investor’s response toward the bulls market becomes positive, and more investors are attracted to the market.
 On the other hand, due to the continuous fall, the response of investors is negative, and investors tend to pull out of the market.

-Head To Head Comparison between a Bull Market vs Bear Market
+Comparison Table of Bull Market vs Bear Market

-Bull Market vs Bear Market are both important in their own terms.
-And they both Bull Market vs Bear Market help in determining the stock price movements and investor confidence.
-They both Bull Market vs Bear Market are used by investors to switch through various modes of buying and selling.
+Bull Market vs Bear Market is both important on their own terms.
+And both Bull Market vs Bear Market help in determining the stock price movements and investor confidence.
+Both Bull Market vs Bear Market is used by investors to switch through various modes of buying and selling.

 In Bear Market, the trading activities lower down due to the weak investor confidence while in Bull Market the trading activities increase substantially as the investor’s confidence rise and they are attracted to the market.

-The most simplistic understanding of Bull Market vs Bear Market is with their names when they charge, bulls tending to raise their horns while attacking and bears tend to attack downwards with their paws i.e. swiping down.
+The most simplistic understanding of these differences is with their names when they charge, bulls tending to raise their horns while attacking and bears tend to attack downwards with their paws i.e. swiping down.

 So the question remains can an investor use both Bull Market vs Bear Market to his/her advantage?
 The answer is yes; both Bull Market vs Bear Market have been discussed with their respective meanings and usage along with the difference between Bull Market and Bear Market in the article.

-This has a been a guide to the top differences between Bull Market vs Bear Market.
-Here we also discuss the Bull Market vs Bear Market key differences with infographics, and comparison table.
+This is a guide to Bull Market vs Bear Market.
+Here we discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles –